cea-hpc/phobos/doc/design/scsi_error_management.md

 To use and act on this health counter at the DSS level, a few structures and the behaviour of some functions will have to be modified.
 Namely:

- - the structures `media_info` and `dev_info` will have to be extended to contain the health counter,
+- the structure `media_stats` will have to be extended to contain the health counter,
+- the health counter will have to be accessible for devices as well, but there is no "dev\_stats" structure.
+We must either add the health to the `dev_info` structure or create a `dev_stats`;
 - `dss_media_from_pg_row` and `dss_device_from_pg_row` will be updated to
   retrieve the health counter and put it into the above structures,
 - the function `dss_device_set` will have to be implemented, which will be a wrapper of `dss_generic_set`, as it already handles devices.
 - the functions `get_device_setrequest` and `get_media_setrequest` will be
   modified to construct a DB request including this health counter, and also, if that health counter is 0, mark the resource as failed.
 This is a simple optimisation to prevent doing two DSS requests instead of one.

 ### Logging mechanism